Eurovision Dance Contest 2007

-The Eurovision Dance Contest 2007 was the inaugural edition of the Eurovision Dance Contest, a dance competition co-production between the European Broadcasting Union (EBU) and host broadcaster BBC.
-The first ever pan-European dance competition was held on 1 September 2007 in London, United Kingdom with the participation of 16 countries.
+The Eurovision Dance Contest 2007 was the inaugural edition of the Eurovision Dance Contest, held on 1 September 2007 at the BBC Television Centre in London, United Kingdom, and presented by Graham Norton and Claudia Winkleman.
+It was organised by the European Broadcasting Union (EBU) and host broadcaster the British Broadcasting Corporation (BBC).
+It featured the participation of dance couples from sixteen countries.

 Viewers cast their votes by telephone and SMS text message voting on each couple's two dances - the first being ballroom or Latin with the second being freestyle, with a "national" flavour.
 Professional dance couples were allowed to enter the competition.
-Comedian Graham Norton and Claudia Winkleman presented the 2007 contest from the BBC Television Centre in London.
 Enrique Iglesias performed a medley of "Tired of Being Sorry" and "Do You Know?
 (The Ping Pong Song)" during the interval.

-The first ever winners of the contest were Katja Koukkula and Jussi Väänänen of Finland who received a total of 132 points.
+The first ever winners of the contest were Katja Koukkula and Jussi Väänänen representing Finland who received a total of 132 points.
 2nd place went to Ukraine, 3rd to Ireland, 4th to Poland and 5th place to Austria following a tie with Portugal, who also received 74 points.

 Location

 BBC Television Centre, London - host venue of the 2007 contest.

-Alongside the announcement as host broadcaster, the host city, venue and presenters for the contest were announced by the BBC on 13 April 2007.
+Alongside the announcement as host broadcaster, the host city, venue and presenters for the contest were announced by the British Broadcasting Corporation (BBC) on 13 April 2007.

 The host venue was the BBC Television Centre, White City, London, which opened in 1960.
 It is one of the most readily recognisable facilities of its type having appeared as the backdrop for many BBC programmes.
 It remained to be one of the largest such facilities in the world until it closed in March 2013.
 In September 2017, BBC Studioworks re-opened the three studios at Television Centre, alongside a range of post-production facilities and ancillary areas.